COLLEGE BASEBALL PHOTOGRAPHY

 I'm not familiar with this tradition, but I'm into it.

-Speaking of Rock Pride, here's a baseball Graphic I made for slippery rock university baseball:
+baseball Graphic for slippery rock university baseball:

-Black and White College Baseball Photography
+Baseball Black and White Photography

 Of the million or so college baseball photographs on my hard drive, probably less than 1% end up black and white.
 The ones that do end up colorless always end up being some of my favorites.
 Black and white photographs are just so classic.
 They seem to freeze time a bit more.
 I'm not sure why.
 Maybe it's just me.
 Either way, here are some black and white photos from college baseball.